 Click here to use HM Revenue and Customs service to manage your tax credits.
 If this is the first time you sign in you will need:

-Note: Thinking of renewing your Tax Credits?
+Note: When is it time to renew your Tax Credits?
 You must make the renewal before July the 31st in the 2018 tax year.

-Tax Credits Payment Dates with Easter, Christmas, and UK Bank Holiday Chart
+Check Your Tax Credits Payment Dates: UK Bank Holiday Chart